How to Unclog a Kitchen Sink

 - Go under the sink and place a bucket under the pipe to catch excess water

-- Unscrew the connectors on the PVC pipe that holds the trap (the curved piece of pipe) to the vertical and horizontal drain pipe.
+- Unscrew the connectors on the PVC pipe that holds the P-trap (the curved piece of pipe) to the vertical and horizontal drain pipe.

 - Remove the horizontal pipe that connects to the pipe in the wall.

-- Feed auger into the wall pipe as describe above.
+- Feed auger into the wall pipe as described above.

-- Flush the sink with hot water; the water should drain quickly.
+- Flush the sink with hot water, which should drain quickly.
 Be sure to check under the sink as the water flows to be sure there are no leaks.

-- Dry the area under the sink carefully after you have finished your work.
+- Clean and dry the area under the sink carefully after you have finished your work.

 - Don’t overload the disposal.
 Grind no more than 1 cup of food waste at a time and do not put any inorganic matter down the drain.

 - Do not allow grease, oil or coffee grounds to run down the drain or go through the disposal.
-Collect this waste in disposable containers or bags and remove them to an outdoor receptacle, or in the case of coffee grounds, place in a compost pile.
+Collect this waste in disposable containers or bags and remove them to an outdoor receptacle.
+Place coffee grounds in a compost pile.

-- In the kitchen, run hot water from the tap after each sink use to help keep the drain cleared.
+- Run hot water from the tap after each kitchen sink use to help keep the drain cleared.

 Learning how to unclog a kitchen sink can mean trying multiple methods that can involve plungers, baking soda mixtures, shop vacuums and augers.
 If these methods don't work, consider renting more heavy-duty drain cleaning tools from the Home Depot Tool Rental Center.
 Plumbing tools available include small, medium and large drain cleaners as well as augers, pumps, drain cameras and others.